TheoEfthymiadis/Deep-Learning-NLP-Suicide-Severety-Rating-Scale-Assessment/README.md

    Make sure to download glove.42B.300d.zip and copy it to the 'Data' directory of the repository
-4) Splits the data in training, validation and test and exports a series of .csv files that will be used for the model training phase x_train.csv, x_val.csv, x_test.csv, y_train_csv, y_val.csv, y_test.csv, embedding_matrix.csv
+4) Splits the data in training, validation and test and exports a series of .csv files that will be used for the model training phase x_train.csv, x_val.csv, x_test.csv, y_train_csv, y_val.csv, y_test.csv, embedding_matrix.csv These files are stored in the 'Data' directory.

 As a second step, there are two python scripts that have a very similar functionality: LSTM1.py and LSTM2.py.
 These two scripts are responsible for building and training an LSTM neural network on the training set.
 They train models with slightly different architecture.